 Ziryab’s achievements were not forgotten in the Arab world, and it is from historians there that we know of his life and accomplishments.
 As the 17th-century Arab historian al-Maqqari says in his Nafb al-Tib or Fragrant Breeze, “There never was, either before or after him, a man of his profession who was more generally beloved and admired.”

-Blackbird was actually named Abu al-Hasan ‘Ali ibn Nafi’, and he was born in about the year 789 in the land now called Iraq, perhaps in its capital, Baghdad.
+Ziryab, the famed poet of Islamic Spain, was actually named Abu al-Hasan ‘Ali ibn Nafi’ and was born in about the year 789 in the land now called Iraq, perhaps in its capital, Baghdad.
 Some Arab historians say he was a freed slave apparently a page or personal servant whose family had served al-Mahdi, the caliph or ruler of the Baghdad-based Abbasid empire from 775 until his death in 785.
 In those days, many prominent musicians were slaves or freedmen, some of African origin, others from Europe or the Middle East (including Kurdistan and Persia).
 Historians differ over whether Ziryab was African, Persian or Kurdish.
 According to Ibn Hayyan, ‘Ali Ibn Nafi’ was called Blackbird because of his extremely dark complexion, the clarity of his voice and “the sweetness of his character.”